M3wP/mega65-core/doc/build.md

 $GIT_ROOT$/mega65-core>
 ```

-Currently, the MASTER branch (the default branch) is what you should compile.
+Currently, the MASTER branch (the default branch checked-out when downloaded from github) is what you should compile.

 If you want to try a different (development) branch, do the following: ie to see/use the example banana branch, type ```$GIT_ROOT$/mega65-core> git checkout banana```.
 To revert back to the MASTER branch, type ```git checkout master```.

 You may want to type ```git status``` or ```git branch``` to check what branch you have checked out.

-To make sure that you have the latest files, all you have to do is type:
+To make sure that you have the latest files from the github repository, all you have to do is type:
 ```
 $GIT_ROOT$/mega65-core> git pull
 ```
-You are now ready to compile the design.

-## Compiling
+## Dependancies

-The following is assumed:
+To build this project you will need to have the following:

 1. you have ```gcc``` installed (i have ver 5.2.1) (for compiling c.*)
 1. you have ```make``` installed (i have 4.0) (for the makefile)